NBDZ/dbnorm/README.md

 ProfPlotComNPara (data)
 ```

-> - dbnormBer;
+> - dbnormBer
-> - dbnormBagging;
+> - dbnormBagging
-> - dbnormPcom;
+> - dbnormPcom
 > - dbnormNPcom;

-*Data normalization for across batches signal drift using either of  ber-, parametric ComBat- and non parametric ComBat- models and unsupervised clustering and regression analysis of corrected data*
+*Data normalization for across batches signal drift using either of  ber-,ber-bagging, parametric ComBat- and non parametric ComBat- models and unsupervised clustering and regression analysis of corrected data*

 To increase computational processing of big data, in these functions, statistical models and  graphical checks implemented in “Visodborm” decomposed in to several separated functions each of these performing a unique batch effect correction with respective result and graphical checks.